luca-heltai/oandav20/README.md

 ## Development status

-The lastest version 0.2.0 covers the minimum to run and keep an automatic trading software in my opinion.
+The latest version 0.2.0 covers the minimum to run and keep an automatic trading software in my opinion.

 The stable/production 1.0.0 will be released as soon as: